kyma-project/btp-manager/docs/user/README.md

 ## Architecture

-The SAP BTP Operator module allows for the initial provisioning and retrieving of credentials necessary for the application to use an SAP BTP service.
+The SAP BTP Operator module provides and retrieves the initial credentials necessary that your application needs to use an SAP BTP service.

 ![SAP BTP Operator architecture](../assets/module_architecture.drawio.svg)